oddy-boop/Edusync-git/src/supabase/policies.md

   WITH CHECK (get_my_role() IN ('admin', 'super_admin'));

 -- Table: fee_payments
--- CORRECTED POLICY: Allows teachers to read payment info for their assigned students.
+-- CORRECTED POLICY: Restricts teachers from viewing payment data.
 CREATE POLICY "Comprehensive fee payments access" ON public.fee_payments FOR ALL
   USING (